 Turkey today has the largest Autogas market in the world, having overtaken Korea in 2018 - the result of spectacular growth in consumption since the end of the 1990s, when a ban on Autogas vehicles was lifted, and especially since 2003.
 Consumption of Autogas overtook that of gasoline consumption in 2009, making Turkey the only country in the world where Autogas sales are bigger than those of gasoline.
-Autogas consumption more than doubled between 2010 and 2018, reaching a record 3.28 million tonnes (Figure B22.1).
-Autogas meets an estimated 13% of the country's total demand for automotive fuels and accounts for 76% of Turkey's total LPG consumption, three-quarters of which is met by imports.
+Autogas consumption grew by 46% over the ten years to 2019, reaching a record 3.35 Mt (Figure B22.1).
+Autogas accounts for 13% of the country's total demand for automotive fuels and 77% of Turkey's total LPG consumption, three-quarters of which is met by imports.